by IA Keong Ang

 Examples of articles:

-Please submit article contributions by Monday 14th February 2022 for publication in the February 2022 newsletter.
+Please submit article contributions by Monday 9th August 2021 for publication in the 2nd week of August 2021 newsletter.

 - Upcoming chess event.